It is up to you to decide if you need a dog bite lawyer. You have the right to represent yourself in all legal matters.

 - Giving you the best possible chance of recovering from your injury

 - Creating a medical record that will support your lawsuit

 Our Team Can Go to Work For You

-You and your family must decide if you need a dog bite lawyer.
+You and your family must decide if you need a Nassau county dog bite attorney.
 Just remember that hiring a lawyer from our firm will take a lot of pressure off your shoulders and give you one less thing to worry about as you recover.

 Call Friedman & Simon, L.L.P. for a free consultation.
 Our number is (516) 932-0400.
 We are happy to assist you in Spanish, Greek, Tamil, Bengali, or Kannada.